BruceMcRooster/crazyflie-apriltag-tracking/README.md

 Originally, this project was supposed to be done on actual hardware, but after a series of technical issues, it was done in simulator instead ☹️.

+> [!NOTE]
+> ### 🚧 UNDER CONSTRUCTION 🚧
+> Actually following the AprilTag is currently not working.
+> The drone can detect it and its orientation, but does not currently move accordingly.

 ## Quickstart
 If you're just interested in running the project, see these Quickstart details.
 Otherwise, the rest of this README is dedicated to walking through the process of creating the project.